James Mylne Summary

 I am wrestling with these differing areas of influence in my own way.
 I am bringing them together all at once in some artworks and focusing in on certain ones in others.
 One of these days they will all come into cohesion in some effortless way…”

 - He was recently featured on BBC London news with exhibition coverage and an interview.
 View on YouTube here.

 - James is considered a “pioneer” for the ball-point art movement/medium.

 - One drawing can take between 25 – 100 hours to complete.
 The biggest of his drawings took over 300 hours.

 - Being ballpoint pen, you can’t rub out or paint over mistakes.
 Basically you can’t make a mistake.

-- Only artist in the world creating art using both ballpoint and spray paints together.
+- The first artist in the world to create art using both ballpoint and spray paints together.

 - James has collaborated with famous photographers such as Terry o”Neill, Ex Rolling Stones guitarist Bill Wyman, and Roger Eaton.